 Aloha and welcome to the Hawaii Local of SAG-AFTRA.

-We invite all media and entertainment performers and producers to navigate the site and call or email our Executive Director Brenda Ching with your questions or comments.
+We invite all media and entertainment performers and producers to navigate the site and call or email our Executive Director Mericia Palma Elmore with your questions or comments.
 Her contact information can be found under About Our Local.